Data C104

 Fri

-Week 13: Ethics as Philosophy, Ethics as World-Making Mon
+Week 13: AI Ethics, Ethics as World-Making Mon

 • Madeleine Clare Elish, “Moral Crumple Zones: Cautionary Tales in Human-Robot Interactions,” Engaging Science, Technology, and Society